 Other invasive plants impacting lakeshore resources include forget-me-not, goutweed, Japanese knotweed, white sweet clover, and cypress spurge.
 Invasive plants harmful to human health include wild parsnip, which can cause severe chemical burns if the sap gets on human skin in the presence of sunlight.
 (Giant hogweed, a highly toxic relative of wild parsnip, has not been found in the park.)

 Battling invasive plants is one of the most important missions of the park's Science and Resource Stewardship Division.
 Control efforts include mechanical means (hand pulling) and targeted chemical treatment where appropriate.
 Since seeds from invasive plants can remain viable in the soil for decades, constant effective control will be needed for many years.

 Learn more about the natural history and environmental impacts of the most common invasive species at the national lakeshore:

 Most Common Invasive Species at Pictured Rocks National Lakeshore (pdf)

-Boot brush stations at trailheads
+Boot brush stations can be found at many trailheads.